Johnny Appleseed Day

 • It takes approximately two pounds of apples to make a single 9-inch apple pie.

-• Johnny Appleseed didn’t plant the first American apple trees.
-That would be the pilgrims.
+• Johnny Appleseed didn’t plant the first American apple trees; the Pilgrims did.

-• The biggest apple ever picked off an apple tree was 3 pounds.
+• The largest apple ever picked from an apple tree weighed 3 pounds.

-• The average U.S. apple orchard is approximately 50 acres in size.
+• The average U.S. apple orchard is about 50 acres in size.

-• To make one apple, the apple tree has to collect energy from fifty of its leaves.
+• To produce one apple, the apple tree must collect energy from fifty of its leaves.

-• Apples will ripen approximately 6 times faster at room temperature than in the fridge.
+• Apples ripen approximately six times faster at room temperature than in the fridge.

-• Approximately 75% of the fiber and antioxidants found in an apple exist in the peel.
+• Approximately 75% of the fiber and antioxidants found in an apple are in the peel.

-• Approximately 25% of all American-grown apples are exported.
+• About 25% of all American-grown apples are exported.

-• America’s longest-living apple tree lived from 1647 to 1866.
+• America’s longest-living apple tree was from 1647 to 1866.
 It was killed by a derailed train.

 Observing Johnny Appleseed Day

-If you decide to grow your own apple tree, just remember that apple trees like full sun, and well-drained soil, and will require some pest control measures being used to ensure that they remain healthy.
-While you’re enjoying this holiday, regardless of whether you observe it on September 26th or March 11th, be sure to use the hashtag #JohnnyAppleseedDay to spread the word about the life of this American legend.
+If you decide to grow your own apple tree, just remember that apple trees like full sun and well-drained soil, and will require some pest control measures to ensure they remain healthy.
+While you’re enjoying this holiday, whether you observe it on September 26th or March 11th, be sure to use the hashtag #JohnnyAppleseedDay to spread the word about the life of this American legend.

 When is it?